Bullingdon Club: Dress

-Relationship with the University
+Relationship with the university

 The Bullingdon is not currently registered with the University of Oxford, but members are drawn from among the members of the University.
 On several occasions in the past, when the club was registered, the University proctors suspended it on account of the rowdiness of members' activities, including suspensions in 1927 and 1956.
 John Betjeman wrote in 1938 that "quite often the Club is suspended for some years after each meeting".
 While under suspension, the club has met in relative secrecy.

-The club was active in Oxford in 2008/9, although not registered with the University.
-In his retirement speech as proctor, Professor of Geology Donald Fraser noted an incident which, not being on University premises, was outside their jurisdiction: "some students had taken habitually to the drunken braying of 'We are the Bullingdon' at 3 a.m. from a house not far from the Phoenix Cinema.
+The club was active in Oxford in 2008-9, although not registered with the University.
+In his retirement speech as proctor, Donald Fraser, a professor of geology, noted an incident which, not being on University premises, was outside their jurisdiction: "some students had taken habitually to the drunken braying of 'We are the Bullingdon' at 3 a.m. from a house not far from the Phoenix Cinema.
 But the transcript of what they called the wife of the neighbour who went to ask them to be quiet was written in language that is not usually printed".

 In October 2018, the Oxford University Conservative Association (OUCA) banned members of the Bullingdon Club from holding office within the Association.
 OUCA president Ben Etty stated that the club's "values and activities had no place in the modern Conservative Party'".
 This decision was overturned several weeks later "on a constitutional technicality", although Etty was confident that "that ban will be re-proposed very soon".
 The ban was later re-implemented on appeal to OUCA's Senior Member and remains in effect.